William Safire: Etymology

+The "Safire Memo"

-Safire prepared a speech called "In Event of Moon Disaster" for President Nixon to deliver on television if the Apollo 11 astronauts were stranded on the Moon.
+Safire drafted a never-delivered speech titled "In Event of Moon Disaster", for President Nixon to deliver on television in the event the Apollo 11 astronauts were stranded on the Moon.
 According to the plans, Mission Control would "close down communications" with the LEM and a clergyman would have commended their souls to "the deepest of the deep" in a public ritual likened to burial at sea.
 Presidential telephone calls to the astronauts' wives were also planned.
-The speech originated in a memo from Safire to Nixon's chief of staff H. R. Haldeman in which Safire suggested a protocol the administration might follow in reaction to such a disaster.
-The last line of the prepared text contained an allusion to Rupert Brooke's First World War poem "The Soldier".
+The speech originated in a memo from Safire to Nixon's chief of staff H. R. Haldeman, whence the name "Safire Memo", suggesting a protocol the administration might follow in reaction to such a disaster.
+The last line of the draft speech was an allusion to Rupert Brooke's First World War poem "The Soldier".
 In a 2013 piece for Foreign Policy magazine, Joshua Keating included the speech as one of six entries in a list of "The Greatest Doomsday Speeches Never Made".

+New York Times columnist

-He joined The New York Times as a political columnist in 1973.
+Safire joined The New York Times as a political columnist in 1973.
 Soon after joining the Times, Safire learned that he had been the target of "national security" wiretaps authorized by Nixon, and, after observing that he had worked only on domestic matters, wrote with what he characterized as "restrained fury" that he had not worked for Nixon through a difficult decade "to have him—or some lizard-lidded paranoid acting without his approval—eavesdropping on my conversations".

 In 1978, Safire won the Pulitzer Prize for Commentary on Bert Lance's alleged budgetary irregularities; in 1981, Lance was acquitted by a jury on all nine charges.
 Safire's column on October 27, 1980, entitled "The Ayatollah Votes", was quoted in a campaign ad for Ronald Reagan in that year's presidential election.
 Safire also frequently appeared on the NBC's Meet the Press.
 Upon announcing the retirement of Safire's political column in 2005, Arthur Sulzberger Jr., publisher of The New York Times, said:

 The New York Times without Bill Safire is all but unimaginable, Bill's provocative and insightful commentary has held our readers captive since he first graced our Op-Ed Page in 1973.
 Reaching for his column became a critical and enjoyable part of the day for our readers across the country and around the world.
 Whether you agreed with him or not was never the point, his writing is delightful, informed and engaging.

+Pulitzer Board member

 Safire served as a member of the Pulitzer Prize Board from 1995 to 2004.
 After ending his op-ed column, he became the full-time chief executive of the Dana Foundation, where he was chairman from 2000.
 In 2006, Safire was awarded the Presidential Medal of Freedom by President George W. Bush.
 Portions of Safire's FBI file were released in 2010.
 The documents "detail wiretapping ordered by the Nixon administration, including the tapping of Safire's phone".